 - Launching is prohibited during periods of inclement weather to allow for vessels exiting the lake to do so without delay.

 WHO TO CALL IF YOU NEED ASSISTANCE

-- 407-836-HELP – Call Orange County Sheriff’s office to report an incident or if you need help on the lake
+- 407-836-HELP – Call Orange County Sheriff’s office to report an incident

 FACILITY RENTAL AGREEMENTS